Gernott/wp_directmailreturn/Documentation/Introduction.rst

 ----------------

 The extension Returnmail has been developed by the company Webprofil and is supported by Reelworx.
-LTS 9 Compatibilty Update to Version 2.0 was done by J. Velletti ( www.velletti.de )

 This extension makes it possible to analyse the email dispatch of directmail.